 There Are Additional Cost-Affecting Variables

-Some other variables that may affect the cost of your procedure are the experience of the surgeon and how busy they are.
+As to the question “how much does liposuction cost?”, There are other variables that may affect the cost of your prcedure are the experience of the surgeon and how busy they are.
 A surgeon who has performed many, many liposuction procedures and can consistently achieve outstanding results likely will be in higher demand than other, less-experienced surgeons.
 As such, the cost of going with the more experienced option will probably be more.

 Telephone Estimates Aren’t Precise